skybert/skybert-net/src/linux/debian/fonts.md

 date:    2012-10-07
 category: linux
-tags: debian
+tags: debian, linux. fonts
-title: Getting the Fonts Right
+title: Getting the Fonts Right in 2012

 With these packages and environment configuration, Chinese and Bangladeshi (and all other languages I've tested) works everywhere: